 Now gang, don’t confuse the motivation behind the yamas.
 Patanjali doesn’t suggest we follow the yamas in order to be good people.
 Rather, he’s more concerned that following the yamas will make us healthier, both in mind and body.
-According to Patanjali, when we stick to the yamas, our lives become more peaceful and no longer dictated by our urges.
+According to Patanjali, when we stick to the yamas, our lives become more peaceful and no longer dictated by our wants and if only’s.
 So, a healthier mindframe, which carries over to a healthier body.

 Of the 5 yamas, your best bet is to focus on the first one, Ahimsa, and that’s exactly what we’ll be doing in this article.
 In a way, Ahimsa subsumes any other yamas and all the other 8 limbs.
 So if you’re overwhelmed by all the limbs and yamas to remember this’ll make you very happy to hear: if you perfect this one yama, you’ve pretty much found wellness.
 Everything else ties right back to it!
 I’ll try to point out what I’m talking about as we delve in, but I’m getting ahead of myself.
 Let’s back up.

 The prefix “a” in Sanskrit means “not,” while himsa means “harming, injuring, killing, or doing violence.”
 Now it doesn’t take a rocket scientist (or even a personal trainer) to figure out how to not-be-violent in a literal sense…you know, like don’t go around slapping people.
 I’d like to hope we’ve all got that ethical code already ingrained.
 So, start by replacing the term violence with the term harm.
 Understanding the ways we do harm, and then practicing ways to AVOID doing harm…well gang that there is the entire key to living Ahimsa.